 - Organizational changes.
 Organizations must consider implementing modernization strategies that include the adoption of new technologies and architectural patterns coupled with the required organizational changes to enable a more agile software development life cycle.
 The resulting engineering teams are frequently described as DevOps, DevSecOps, 2 Pizza teams etc. Common to all of these teams is that they are responsible for the entire software development life cycle from requirements capture, architecture, build, test, maintenance, and operations.

 - Leveraging CI/CD practices.
-Continuous integration/ continuous deployment can be enormously beneficial, making DevOps teams better equipped to release code frequently, securely and reliably.
+Continuous integration/ continuous deployment can be enormously beneficial, making DevOps engineers and teams better equipped to release code frequently, securely and reliably.
 But adopting these practices can be harder than it sounds.
 It can often require a checklist of modern engineering approaches and practices to keep existing and new IT and development teams aligned.
 It’s also helpful to assign a project manager to ensure the transformation process is tightly orchestrated.